-- Volunteers will need to verify your attendance.
+- Volunteers will verify your attendance.

 - You will need to complete a liability waiver (one waiver for the entire festival).